Measure your thread. It should be the length of your arm, from finger tips to shoulder.

 Hold the thread very close to the end and guide it through the eye of the needle.
 Having trouble?
-Wet the end of the thread on your tongue and pull it through your pursed lips.
+Wet your finger with a drop of water and pinch the end of the thread.

 Stagger the ends of the thread.
 Use your index finger and thumb in the shape of an "L" to space out the ends.

 Now start to tie the knot.
 Be sure that the sharp part of the needle is pointing straight up.

 Scoop up the long end of the thread.

 Cross the thread and the needle about 1/2 inch from the thread's end.

 Twist the thread around the needle about 7 or 8 times.
 Note: Do not twist the tail.
 Twist the part of the thread opposite of the tail.

 Pinch the twists with your thumb and index finger.